 Tennessee is unique in that it will allow online sports betting operators to launch in the state without being tethered to a land-based casino.
 Sportsbooks will be online- and mobile-only.
-This will likely give Tennessee players a few more options than bettors in states that require online operators to partner with land-based properties.

 You will not need to be a Tennessee resident to participate in sports betting in the state.

 Anyone within state lines (verified by geolocation technology) and over the age of 21 will be able to place a wager.
 When you sign up for an account, you will confirm your identity and your age with your social security number.

 Anyone over the age of 21 and within state lines will be able to place a wager at an online sportsbook in Tennessee.